RangamaniLabUCSD/smart/README.md

 The current version of SMART is not compatible with MPI-based mesh parallelization; this feature is in development pending a future release of DOLFIN addressing some issues when using `MeshView`s in parallel.
 However, SMART users can utilize MPI to run multiple simulations in parallel (one mesh per process), as demonstrated in [Example 3 with MPI](https://github.com/RangamaniLabUCSD/smart/blob/development/examples/example3/example3_multimeshMPI.py).

-The general form of the mixed-dimensional partial differential equations (PDEs) solved by SMART, along with mathematical details of the numerical implementation, are documented [here](https://rangamanilabucsd.github.io/smart/docs/math.html).
+The general form of the mixed-dimensional partial differential equations (PDEs) solved by SMART, along with mathematical details of the numerical implementation, are in the [documentation of the mathematical framework](https://rangamanilabucsd.github.io/smart/docs/math.html).

-Our API documentation can be accessed [here](https://rangamanilabucsd.github.io/smart/docs/api.html).
+Our [API documentation](https://rangamanilabucsd.github.io/smart/docs/api.html) is also available.

 ## Automated tests
 Upon pushing new code to the SMART repository, a number of tests run: